-that compromised 4.5 million patient data was a result of the OpenSSL Heartbleed vulnerability, says information security firm TrustedSec.
+that compromised 4.5 million patients’ data was a result of the OpenSSL Heartbleed vulnerability, says information security firm TrustedSec.

 that the hackers used stole CHSI user credentials using the Heartbleed vulnerability on a CHS Juniper [Networks] device back in the spring.
 Once they had those credentials, they were able to log onto the CHSI virtual private network (VPN) and digging into the organization’s network to eventually access the 4.5 million-patient database.
 Note that CHSI has not confirmed that Heartbleed was the source of the breach.

 The TrustedSec blog post maintained that this was the only known instance of the Heartbleed bug being the initial culprit for a data breach.
 Once news came out in the spring that Cisco and Juniper Networks both had found the Heartbleed bug

-Check out a healthcare CSO’s reaction to the CHSI breach here.
+Check out a healthcare CSO’s reaction to the CHSI breach here